 Pull out a journal and start thinking about how your world would be different if you acted with more personal responsibility and accountability in your business.

-- How are you not showing up for your business the way you could?
+- How are you not showing up for your business (or your team) the way you could?

 - How is it hurting your business and keeping you from growing?